cid-doc/cid-doc.github.io/README.md

 >**Note:** Modifications made to the file after the system has already been joined to a domain will only be applied if you reload the [CID Init Script](#CIS) with the command: `systemctl reload cid`.

-### CID Init Script <a name="CIS" />
+## CID Init Script <a name="CIS" />
-The **CID Init Script** is a _Unit file_ for _Systemd_ generated when the computer joins the domain and is responsible for maintaining the settings made by the CID, and also for making other adjustments during system initialization, such as forcing time synchronization with the domain controllers and update the `/etc/hosts` file (useful in DHCP-based networks).
+The **CID Init Script** is a _Unit file_ for _Systemd_ generated when the computer joins the domain and is responsible for maintaining the settings made by the CID and also for making other adjustments during system initialization, such as forcing time synchronization with the domain controllers and update the `/etc/hosts` file (useful in DHCP-based networks).

 You can manually force reconfiguration of files modified by the CID using the command: `systemctl reload cid`.
 This will also cause the changes made to the [cid.conf](#cid.conf) file after the system joins the domain to will be applied.